What is Revenue in Economics Class 11 Notes

 What is Revenue in Economics

-What is Revenue in Economics class 11 notes are presented in this post to understand the concept easily.
-Revenue is the amount of money that a producer receives from the sale of goods.
-We need to understand the concept of commodity and how it works.
+Revenue is the amount of money that a producer receives for his commodity.
+It is very important for us to understand the concept of commodity and how it works.

-The concept consists of three terms – Total Revenue, Average Revenue, and Marginal Revenue.
+The concept consists of three terms – Total Revenue, Average Revenue and Marginal Revenue.

-Total Revenue (TR) revenue
+Total Revenue (TR) Definition

 TR = Quantity (Q) × Price (P)